eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 	+ Are involved in more expensive runs.
 + Acceptance tests:
 	+ Are located under the acceptance-test-module.
-	+ Runs multple Besu's nodes to create consensus algorithm between them and performing task adjusting and propagating blocks.
+	+ Runs multiple Beau's nodes to create consensus algorithms between them and performs task adjusting and propagating blocks.
 + Reference tests:
 	+ Taken after Ethereum tests, borrowed by the Ethereum foundation.
 	+ Are the same for all clients: https://github.com/ethereum/tests